-DeLand High's Leadership Team meets on the first Monday of each month.
-Subject area Professional Learning Community teams meet every Tuesday during the second through fourth week of each month.
+DeLand High's Leadership Team meets quarterly and prior to any professional learning event.
+Subject area Professional Learning Community teams meet weekly.

 Problem-solving activities:

 The School Improvement plan is data-driven and focuses on areas of school-based need for both specific content areas as well as specific student populations.
 The plan is a data-driven framework that seeks to find solutions/resources matched in intensity to student need in academic and behavioral areas.
 The School Improvement plan is based on a strategic analysis of data and identified resources (as identified by the Leadership Team and are matched to the needs of the students/school).